 For more information about how to fund your masters degree, please consult our graduate funding page and the Graduate School's list of available scholarships and bursaries.

 You will be joining a department that encourages you to get involved in its thriving research culture: previous events have included the World Literature Summer School, and the recent conferences on World Victorians and Peripheral Postcolonialities, all of them attracting some of the leading figures in world literary studies to campus.

-If you have any questions, please contact the MA in World Literature admissions tutor, Dr Nick Lawrence.
+If you have any questions, please contact the MA in World Literature convenor and admissions tutor, Professor Paulo de Medeiros.

 Warwick Research Collective (WReC): Materialist Studies in World Literature

 Our department is home to the Warwick Research Collective, a group of researchers from postcolonial, British, and American studies, who for over a decade have worked together on world-systems approaches to the study of world literature.
 Their critically-acclaimed and collaboratively-written book on the subject, Combined and Uneven Development: Towards a New Theory of World-Literature, proposes a radical new direction for the field.

 On the MA in World Literature you will get the chance to learn from and work alongside members of WReC.